Most of our races are demanding. But there is one race tougher than any physical race we might enter. It is the race against an illness or injury.

 Another part of the pattern is anger.
 We become really anger that this tragedy has hit us.
-This may happen before we are even in denial or bargaining.
-We become angry with our coach for giving us too much training or angry with ourselves for letting this happen.
-We berate ourselves for this setback.
+We often blame our coach for giving us too much training or berate ourselves for this setback.

 I stated at the beginning that the injury/illness is necessary for all of us.
 You may well ask why.